yegor256/blog/_drafts/code.md

 criticial issues he can discover.
 Our estimate is that he should spend five hours for this work.
 Thus, he will get $750 when we have twenty bugs in our tracking system reported by him.
 If he finds less, he gets proportionally less money.
+This payment schedule will help you to focus your reviewer on the main objective of the review process &mdash; finding and reporting issues.
+There are no other goals.
+The only thing you're interested in is to know what are the issues with your current technical solution.
+That's what you're paying for.

 **Hire the Best and Pay Well**.
 My experience tells me that the position of an independent reviewer is a very